Bhavya-PR/PERN_Stack_Boilerplate/readme.md

 * Node
 * SCSS/SASS along with node-sass

-I am still working on the documentation and comments to make the codebase more useful for everyone.
-In case of any queries/feedbacks feel free to drop an email to sambuddhaadhikari@gmail.com.

 # Usage & Getting Started with the Project
 ## Prerequisites
 * Download & install any IDE.
 [VS Code](https://code.visualstudio.com/download) is my personal recommendation.